google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Here are some project ideas for you, using the tool:

-• Punch holes around the rim of a bucket and add some 'hardware' embellishments such as bottle caps or screws for a funky looking tool shed container
+• Punch holes around the rim of a bucket and add some 'hardware' embellishments such as bottle caps, flowers made of plastic, or screws for a funky looking tool shed container.
+Making such decorative flowers is a great for recycling old ice cream containers or other plastic containers.

 • Add some eyelets to a leather belt